deepanshs/csdmpy/docs/source/examples/1D{1}-datasets/1D{1}-datasets.rst

      28. 29.
 30. 31.
 32. 33.
 34. 35.
 36. 37.
 38. 39.
 40. 41.
 42. 43.
 44. 45.
      46. 47.
 48. 49.
 50. 51.
 52. 53.
 54. 55.
 56. 57.
 58. 59.
 60.]

-and the components of the dependent variable are
+and the components of the dependent variable

 .. doctest::